DianePatton/EVPN-paper/README.md

  * BGP Unnumbered with IPv6

-To use this repository, copy the interfaces file to `/etc/network/` and the Quagga.conf and daemons file to `/etc/quagga/` on each device and reboot.
+To use this repository, copy the interfaces file to `/etc/network/` and the Quagga.conf and daemons file to `/etc/quagga/` onto each device and reboot.
 A helper script is provided to simplify this (this assumes you have a server named oob-mgmt-server connected to all of your devices via eth0 that's running apache or nginx).